mongodb-developer/lyric-semantic-search/README.md

 curl -X POST "http://localhost:8080/addDocuments" \
      -H "Content-Type: application/json" \
      -d '[
+            {
-           {"title": "Twinkle Twinkle Little Star", "artist": "Jane Taylor", "year": "1806", "lyrics": "Twinkle, twinkle, little star, How I wonder what you are!
-Up above the world so high, Like a diamond in the sky."}, {"title": "Itsy Bitsy Spider", "artist": "Traditional", "year": "1910", "lyrics": "The itsy bitsy spider climbed up the waterspout.
+               "content": "Twinkle, twinkle, little star, How I wonder what you are!
+Up above the world so high, Like a diamond in the sky.", "metadata": {
+                  "title": "Twinkle Twinkle Little Star",
+                  "artist": "Jane Taylor",
+                  "year": "1806"
+               }
+            },
+            {
+               "content": "The itsy bitsy spider climbed up the waterspout.
 Down came the rain and washed the spider out.
+Out came the sun and dried up all the rain and the itsy bitsy spider climbed up the spout again.", "metadata": {
+                  "title": "Itsy Bitsy Spider",
+                  "artist": "Traditional",
+                  "year": "1910"
+               }
+            },
+            {
-Out came the sun and dried up all the rain and the itsy bitsy spider climbed up the spout again."}, {"title": "Humpty Dumpty", "artist": "Mother Goose", "year": "1797", "lyrics": "Humpty Dumpty sat on a wall, Humpty Dumpty had a great fall.
-All the kings horses and all the kings men couldnt put Humpty together again."}
+               "content": "Humpty Dumpty sat on a wall, Humpty Dumpty had a great fall.
+All the kings horses and all the kings men couldnt put Humpty together again.", "metadata": {
+                  "title": "Humpty Dumpty",
+                  "artist": "Mother Goose",
+                  "year": "1797"
+               }
+            }
          ]'
 ```